department-of-veterans-affairs/vets-website/va-gov/pages/health-care/get-medical-records.md

 <div itemscope itemtype="http://schema.org/FAQPage">
 <div itemprop="description" class="va-introtext">

 Our online tools can help you view, organize, and share your VA medical records and personal health information.
-Find out if you’re eligible, and how to sign up to start using these tools.
+Find out if you’re eligible and how to sign in to start using these tools.

 </div>